FUE vs DHI hair transplant: everything you need to know to make the right choice

 - Over-the-counter painkillers, such as ibuprofen, are usually sufficient to manage any discomfort.

-In summary, neither method causes significant pain when performed correctly.
+In summary, when performed correctly, neither method causes significant pain.

-One of the most important considerations for patients is whether the results will look natural, last long, and be convincing.
+One of the most important considerations for patients is whether the results will look natural, last long, and look convincing.

 Graft Regrowth Rate